CloudAMQP Console Versions

 Update without any downtime

-If you cannot afford any downtime during an update, we recommend creating a new cluster with the selected version and using queue federation to migrate from the old cluster to the new one, as described here.
+If your current status differs from above scenarios for rolling updates, and you cannot afford any downtime during version update, we recommend creating a new cluster with the desired version and using queue federation to migrate from the old cluster to the new cluster, as described here.

 Downgrades